muldjord/occurity/README.md

 </group>
 ```
 This groups several charts together on the same number key.
 It supports the following attributes, some of which are required:
 * numkey="1" (required) <-- This is the number key assigned to charts in this group.
-Activating this number key on the keyboard, or a flirc supported remote control, will then switch between the defined charts
+Activating this number key on the keyboard, or a flirc supported remote control, will then switch between the charts contained in the group.

 #### 'chart' nodes
 ```